U.S. Surgeon General Jerome Adams: Feds not recommending general public wear masks

 “So we want to make sure we are reserving PPE for the people who most need it,” Dr. Adams said.
 “That’s how you’re going to get the largest effect because if health care workers get sick, they can’t take care of you when you get sick.”

-“Here’s the bottom line - if you’re sick, wear a mask,” he said.
-“If you have a mask and it makes you feel better, then by all means wear it.
+“If you have a mask and it makes you feel better, then by all means wear it,” he said.
 But know that the more you touch your face, the more you put yourself at risk.”

-He shot down the idea of mass-producing N95 masks that health care workers are wearing for the general public.
+The surgeon general shot down the idea of mass-producing N95 masks that health care workers are wearing for the general public.

 “You have to get fit-tested,” he said.
 “As a medical professional, I can’t just go out and wear an N95.
 I have to make sure it’s properly fitted and I have the right size in order for it to work properly.”

-He said there may come a day where the government might change their recommendations on the public’s wearing cotton masks but that the data isn’t there yet.
+Dr. Adams said there may come a day where the government might change their recommendations on the public’s wearing cotton masks but that the data isn’t there yet.

 “CDC is looking at it and we’ll put out new recommendations as the guidance warrants,” he said.
 “But WHO and CDC, right now, say that’s not what they recommend.”

-In response to a question on Monday, President Trump had said he could envision a country where everyone in the U.S. wears a protective mask in public.
+In response to a question on Monday, President Trump had said he could see a country where everyone in the U.S. wears a protective mask in public.

 “It’s certainly something we could discuss,” the president said.
 “We’ll take a look at it — for a period of time.
 Not forever.”